Your Lung Function Test Questions Answered by Wilmington Family Doctors

 An arterial blood gas (ABG) test measures the ratio of oxygen and carbon dioxide in your blood.
 It also measures the pressure of those gasses and the pH balance of the blood.

 ABG tests are used in emergencies to determine if someone is expelling CO² effectively, or not.
-They can also diagnose enzyme-related lung dysfunction.
+These test can also help diagnose enzyme-related lung dysfunction.

 How Long Do Lung Function Tests Last?

-Lung functions tests take less than an hour to complete and get test results.
+Lung functions tests take less than an hour to complete and obtain results.
 The typical spirometry test takes about 30 minutes.
-An ABG test takes 10-15 minutes, and then the results are ready in another 15 minutes.
+An ABG test also takes about 30 min for testing and results.

 A body plethysmography test typically takes about 15 minutes.
 Peak flow meter tests are portable, and they take only five minutes.